This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 is set to/ephemeral1

-for worker nodes are equipped with a single local disk mounted on the directory/ephemeral1
+for worker nodes is equipped with a single local disk mounted on the directory/ephemeral1

 .
 If the user uses different instance types with multiple local disks, thepreBootstrapCommands